 Making Martin Sheen’s Pumpkin Cheesecake:

 I bought a 10″ Springform pan for this recipe after being convinced by Molly Stevens.
 The filling literally comes to 1/4″ from the top – this is a BIG cheesecake.
-Fair warning: you probably won’t get by with using an 8 or 9″ pan.
+Fair warning: you won’t get by with using an 8 or 9″ pan.
 If you don’t have a 10 inch &, don’t want to buy one (recipes for the larger pan just aren’t as common) you can cut the recipe back to conform to a smaller pan but you’ll have odd amounts of ingredients leftover.
-You might fudge it by baking part of the filling separately in a baby cheesecake pan, for instance.
+Another option is to fill the cheesecake pan you have and bake part of the filling in another pan, like a baby cheesecake pan or small casserole.
+Watch the timing if you do that.

-The original recipe calls to wrap the springform pan in two layers of heavy duty aluminum foil (you’ll need the wide roll) before pressing in the crust.
+The original recipe calls to wrap the springform pan in two layers of heavy-duty aluminum foil (you’ll need the wide roll) before pressing in the crust.
 I used to do this but once put a small tear in the foil as I pressed in the crumbs and didn’t realize it.
 Now I wrap the pan after the crust is baked.
 However, it’s a good idea to have a layer of foil under the crust as it bakes just in case it leaks, so I just put one of the layers of foil that I will use to wrap the cheesecake in on the shelf under the springform pan as I bake the crust.
-Then when the crust is cool and the cheesecake is filled, I put the springform pan on top of the two layers of foil and wrap it.
+Then when the crust is cool and the cheesecake is filled, I put the springform pan on top of the two layers (one from the oven) of foil and wrap it.
+That way I don’t waste a large amount of foil.

-I mentioned I subbed in a gingersnap crust for the graham cracker crust.
+I like to sub in a gingersnap crust for the graham cracker crust.
 Gingersnap crusts (and some graham cracker crusts) are notoriously finicky.
 First of all, there are all kinds of gingerbread cookies (and graham crackers) and they all vary in weight, size, and dryness.
 Here’s what works for me & I hope the method helps you, too.

-This post is too long as it is, so no money saving tips, today.
-Just enjoy, it’s a marvelous cheesecake and I promise you’re gonna be a hero when you bring this cheesecake to the table!
+This post is too long as it is, so no money-saving tips, today.
+Just enjoy it, it’s a marvelous cheesecake and I promise you’re gonna be a hero when you bring this cheesecake to the table!
+And happy whichever occasion you are making this for!

 Martin Sheen’s Pumpkin Cheesecake